Choose how you listen:

 The old paradigm of leadership views a company’s role as providing professional opportunities and a paycheck to their employees — and that’s it.
+But in today’s competitive, post-COVID landscape, companies must do much more to command their loyalty.

-Help employees feel connected to a sense of purpose at work.
+Help employees feel connected to a sense of purpose at work

 Your employees spend the majority of their waking hours at work, so it makes sense that they want to feel appreciated in their full humanity and derive a sense of meaning from their work.